Northern Mountains: 20 - 29 December 2012

 Velvet-fronted Nuthatch 3 Rusty-naped Pitta 2

-Hill Blue Flycatcher 1 Large Cuckooshrike 6
+Hill Blue Flycatcher 1 Oriental Cuckooshrike 6

 Streaked Spiderhunter 2 Grey-chinned Minivet 6